mathisbot/opengl-fps/README.md

 ### Gameplay
 <a name="gameplay"></a>

-In its current state, the game only allows you to move freely in a black space.
-The player can run and look around.
+In its current state, the game only allows you to move freely in a placeholder level, containing various elements.
-The stage also contains brick cubes and a light sources.

-This is a placeholder for the level.

 <p align="right">(<a href="#readme-top">Up</a>)</p>